Purpose of Committees

 - Chapter 13 of the Standing Orders of the House of Commons;

-- Chapter 20 of House of Commons Procedure and Practice, Second Edition (O'Brien and Bosc);
+- Chapter 20 of House of Commons Procedure and Practice, Third Edition (Bosc and Gagnon);

 - The “Committees” section of the Compendium of House of Commons Procedure.